-Inform your child's teachers if your child is diagnosed with narcolepsy.
-It's important that teachers are aware of your child's diagnosis so they don't mistake their behaviour for laziness or staying up too late at night.
+Tell your child's teachers if your child is diagnosed with narcolepsy.
+It's important that teachers are aware of your child's condition so they do not mistake their behaviour for laziness or staying up too late at night.

-If you’re diagnosed with narcolepsy there’s no reason why you shouldn’t be able to work, as long as your employer is aware of your diagnosis and they agree to an approach that accommodates your sleep disorder, such as flexible working hours or allowing you to take planned naps.
-Some careers, however, won’t be suitable for you.
+If you have narcolepsy, there's no reason why you should not be able to work, as long as your employer is aware of your condition and agrees to accommodate it, such as allowing you to work flexible hours or take planned naps.
+But some careers will not be suitable for you.

 A social worker can offer counselling and support, including advice about careers, any adjustments that can be made at school or work, and any financial or relationship problems you may be having.

-A number of different medications are used to treat the symptoms of narcolepsy, although they're not all licensed for narcolepsy and the evidence for their effectiveness in treating the condition isn't always strong.
+A number of different medicines are used to treat the symptoms of narcolepsy, but they're not all licensed for narcolepsy and the evidence for their effectiveness in treating the condition is not always strong.

-The availability of some of these medications on the NHS can also differ, depending on the policy of your local NHS authority.
+The availability of some of these medicines on the NHS can also differ, depending on the policy of your local NHS authority.

-If necessary, your GP or specialist may prescribe a type of medicine known as a stimulant, such as modafinil, dexamphetamine or methylphenidate.
+If necessary, a GP or specialist may prescribe a type of medicine known as a stimulant, such as modafinil, dexamphetamine, methylphenidate or pitolisant.

-These medications stimulate your central nervous system, which can help keep you awake during the day.
+These medicines stimulate your central nervous system, which can help keep you awake during the day.
 They're usually taken as tablets every morning.

 Common side effects of stimulants include: